schans2/sschantz/index.md

 ---
-title: Your Website
+title: Sam Schantz
-author: Your Name Here
+author: Sam Schantz
-description: "A quick website description"
+description: "An aspiring web developer ready to take on your project"
 layout: default
 permalink: /
 ---